 A Business in the Community (BITC) report, released to coincide with the event, highlights just how uncomfortable we still feel talking about mental health at work.
 It’s estimated that even though 77% of employees have experienced symptoms of poor mental health at some time (with work often a contributing factor) – very few (11%) felt comfortable discussing the problem with their manager, and only a quarter felt able to talk to a colleague or to HR.

 A ‘culture of silence’ still prevails, compounded by the fact that there is often a disconnect between actions meant to support employee well-being – and what actually happens.
 Lack of knowledge (and fear of getting it wrong) on people management is at the root of the problem.
-Line managers simply don’t know what they should do if faced with an employee experiencing mental health issues, and colleagues are often afraid to approach someone they are concerned about in case they are seen as ‘interfering’ or treading on personal territory.

 BITC has urged employers to build more open cultures where mental health issues can be talked about, and in particular to provide more training, information and support for both employees and managers.
-“Progress will only happen when employers approach mental health as they would physical health – doing what they can to prevent bad health occurring or escalating, and ensuring support for employees when it happens,” says Louise Aston, Well-being Director at BITC, quoted in this week’s People Management.
+“Progress will only happen when employers approach mental health as they would physical health – doing what they can to prevent bad health occurring or escalating, and ensuring support for employees when it happens,” says Louise Aston, Wellbeing Director at BITC, quoted in People Management.

 The BITC report suggests employers need to take the following three steps to improve the way they manage mental health in the workplace: